Staying Married is the Rough Part. It’s the Making it Last part that is so Tough to Accomplish

 Perhaps you are having a Rocky Marriage.
 Irma and I know what it can be like.

 Would you like to build your own website and make money.
-Here is our Site Build It!
+Here is our Solo Build It!
 Review.
 This is NOT a Get Rich Scheme but a step by step process to making your online income grow.

 But is divorce the answer?
 It seems such a drastic step to take.
 What about all of the work it took to create the marriage in the first place.
 I’m not just talking about the setting up of the marriage itself, but the work it took to develop the relationship in the first place.
 The thousands of compromises that each partner had to overcome while building the partnership.
 Marriage is a matter of give and take.
 Trading off if you will.
 If children are involved that makes it even tougher because there is now a family unit.